The latest evolution of the running shoe industry is what many are calling maximalism.

 You can check out the Rapa Nui’s on Amazon here.

 My Problems with Hoka Running Shoes

-But what irks me is their liberal use of the word “responsive.”
+But what irks me is their liberal use of the word “responsive” in some of their marketing.
 How is a shoe that is 21-26mm off the ground responsive?

 When you run fast and apply force to the ground, you don’t want a highly cushioned shoe which is going to reduce the spring-like function of your legs and consequently, the responsiveness of the shoe.
 Essentially, the shock-absorbing function of the Hoka’s make them slower and less responsive.